b2aff6009/Lookup-Cheats/README.md

 # Description
 Cheater is a tool to read cheatsheets in a specific json format.
 It provides a search function to find shortcuts and functions of a tool very fast.
-For being easy to use it will be able to hideable via a shortcut.
+For being easy to use it will be hideable via a shortcut.
 In the future it should provide a collection of cheatsheets for a wide range of common tools.
 Regarding to it’s settings it should always be able to it up to be useful.

 ## Goal of Cheater